Plantation Estate

-Plantation Estate is a single-story, wood-frame, 5000 ft2 Pacific Ocean-front house at 57 Kailuana Place in Kailua, Honolulu County, Hawaii, which former President Barack Obama rented for use during his Christmas vacations from 2008 to 2016.
+Plantation Estate is a single-story, wood-frame, 5000 ft2 Pacific Ocean-front house at 57 Kailuana Place in Kailua, Honolulu County, Hawaii, which former president Barack Obama rented for use during his Christmas vacations from 2008 to 2016.

 The house is less than 1 mi south of the Marine Corps Base Hawaii.
 Obama exercised at the Semper Fit Center at the base and attended dinners there during his visits.
-He also swam in the ocean at the base of Pyramid Rock.

 Obama visits

 Obama meets in Kailua on December 29, 2009, with National Security Council chief of staff Denis McDonough concerning the attempted terrorist attack of an airliner on Christmas Day.